Followers

 A Winter of Stalemate

 Whitemarsh marked the end of the long and eventful campaigns of 1777.
 Howe and his army are secure in comfortable winter quarters in Philadelphia.
-A few days later, 11 December, Washington leads his army into the cold comfort of winter quarters at Valley Forge.
+A few days later, on December 11, Washington leads his army into the cold comfort of winter quarters at Valley Forge.
 The uneventful battle at Whitemarsh is unremarkable on its face.
-But in retrospect, the inconclusive series of skirmishes set the scene for the famous winter at Valley Forge that marked the birth of a professional American Army.
-As for Sir William Howe, his request for relief was approved and he would leave the Army the following spring.
+But in retrospect, the inconclusive series of skirmishes set the stage for the famous winter at Valley Forge that marked the birth of a professional American Army.
+As for Sir William Howe, his request for relief was approved, and he would leave the Army the following spring.

 Stalemate at Whitemarsh was the last action